freenas/freenas-docs/userguide/freenas_directoryservice.rst

-Network Information Service (NIS) is a service which maintains and distributes a central directory of Unix user and group information, hostnames, email aliases and other text-based tables of information.
+Network Information Service (NIS) is a service which maintains and distributes a central directory of Unix user and group information, hostnames, email aliases, and other text-based tables of information.
 If a NIS server is running on your network, the FreeNAS® system can be configured to import the users and groups from the NIS directory.

 Figure 9.3a shows the configuration screen which opens when you click :menuselection:`Directory Service --> NIS`.
 Table 9.3a summarizes the configuration options.

 **Figure 9.3a: NIS Configuration**